mposolda/fapi-demo/README.md

 ## Warning

 This application is for demonstration purposes with Keycloak integration.
-It is not proper implementation of FAPI relying party and does not do all the verifications prescribed for the client in the FAPI specifications:
+It is not proper implementation of FAPI relying party and does not do all the verifications prescribed for the client application in the FAPI specifications:
 - https://openid.net/specs/openid-financial-api-part-1-1_0.html#public-client
 - https://openid.net/specs/openid-financial-api-part-2-1_0.html#confidential-client